immersive-web/webxr-ar-module/explainer.md

 These scenarios can make use of non-exclusive sessions to render tracked content to the page.
 While `deviceorientation` events can be used to facilitate the first case the other two need the additional tracking support that WebVR provides.
 Also, using a non-exclusive session also enables content to use a single rendering path for both magic window and VR presentation modes and makes switching between magic window content and VR presentation of that content easier.

 Similar to mirroring, to make use of this mode a `VRPresentationContext` is provided as the `outputContext` at session creation time, as well as the `exclusive: false` flag.
-At that point content rendered to the `VRSession.baseLayer` will be rendered to the canvas associated with the `outputContext`.
+At that point content rendered to the `VRSession`'s `baseLayer` will be rendered to the canvas associated with the `outputContext`.
 The UA is also allowed to composite in additional content if desired.
 In the future, if multiple `VRLayers` are used their composited result will be what is displayed in the `outputContext`.
 Requests to create a non-exclusive session without an output context will be rejected.

 Exclusive and non-exclusive sessions can use the same render loop, but there are some differences in behavior to be aware of.
 The sessions may run their render loops at at different rates.
 During exclusive sessions the UA runs the rendering loop at the `VRDevice`'s native refresh rate.
 During non-exclusive sessions the UA runs the rendering loop at the refresh rate of page (aligned with `window.requestAnimationFrame`.)
 The method of computation of `VRView` projection and view matrices also differs between exclusive and non-exclusive sessions, with non-exclusive sessions taking into account the output canvas dimensions and possibly the position of the users head in relation to the canvas if that can be determined.